opennetworkinglab/aether-docs/intro.rst

 Other Aether guides included on this site include:

-* Learn how to :doc:`operate Aether using the ROC </operations/gui>`.
+* :doc:`Runtime Operations </operations/gui>`: Learn how
+  to operate Aether's 5G connectivity service.

-* Learn how Aether is :doc:`tested </testing/about_system_tests>`.
+* :doc:`tested </testing/about_system_tests>`: Learn how Aether

-* Read the most recent :doc:`Release Notes </release/2.1>`.
+  components are tested.

-Note that Aether was originally deployed as a centrally-manged, ONF-operated cloud service, with the expectation that organizations would participate in Aether by connecting their site to this operational deployment of Aether.\ [#]_ That deployment is now being deprecated in favor of users bringing up their own Aether sites using :doc:`OnRamp </onramp/overview>`, but the guide describing how to connect an edge site to Aether (still available in `Version 2.1 of the Aether Docs
+Note that Aether was originally deployed as a centrally-manged, ONF-operated cloud service, with the expectation that organizations would participate in Aether by connecting their site to this operational deployment.\ [#]_ That service is now being deprecated in favor of users bringing up their own Aether sites using :doc:`OnRamp
+</onramp/overview>`, but the guide describing how to connect an edge
+site to Aether (still available in `Version 2.1 of the Aether Docs
 <https://docs.aetherproject.org/aether-2.1/edge_deployment/overview.html>`__)
 is useful because it highlights many of the operational challenges facing a production deployment of Aether as a managed cloud service.
-Those challenges motivate many of the operational mechanisms still available in Aether, but now packaged for others to apply to their deployments.
+Those challenges motivate many of the operational mechanisms available in the Aether platform today, but now packaged for others to apply to their deployments.

 .. [#] The original Aether service supported the Pronto research
        project, with edge clusters built on top of an SDN-controlled